 Last week, members of the class of 2019 assembled in the Lang Performing Arts Center for an event entitled “Chocolates, Chai, & Choosing” sponsored by members of the faculty and the Dean’s office.
 “Chocolates, Chai, & Choosing” is designed to be an information session about the sophomore planning process.
-Of the speakers at the event, five representing different academic disciplines gave short speeches solely dedicated to explaining and advertising the college’s honors program.
+Five of the speakers at the event, each representing different academic disciplines, gave short speeches solely dedicated to explaining and advertising the college’s honors program.

 “I think that the faculty feels like honors is a great program.
-I think in the old days, students already kind of knew what the honors program was like, but it seems like that’s not so much true anymore, at least from some of the feedback we’ve gotten,” he said.
+In the old days, students already kind of knew what the honors program was like, but it seems like that’s not so much true anymore, at least from some of the feedback we’ve gotten,” he said.

 However, he could not point to a specific reason for why he believes students are less familiar with the honors program.